 Charity Navigator’s preferred liabilities to assets ratio is an important metric.
 It cannot fully measure the value of two crucial strategic decisions UNICEF USA has made in recent years that have drastically improved both its capacity and sustainability.

-Operating a nonprofit in New York City can be tremendously costly.
+Operating a nonprofit in New York City is tremendously costly.
 The per-square-foot cost of office space is among the highest in the nation.
-To reduce monthly costs and build long-term equity, UNICEF USA financed via bond financing the purchase of the three floors it occupies in lower Manhattan.
+To reduce monthly costs and build long-term equity, UNICEF USA financed — via bond financing — the purchase of the three floors it occupies in lower Manhattan.

 The bond on UNICEF USA’s New York City office space is a liability on its balance sheet.
 Owning Manhattan real estate is a major asset, which UNICEF USA capitalizes upon in order to work more efficiently and effectively.
-The savings on a high-priced office-space rental has allowed UNICEF USA to free up capital for its mission to save and protect the world’s children.
+The savings on a high-priced office-space rental has allowed UNICEF USA to free up capital for its mission for children.

 UNICEF USA is always on the lookout for new, strategic ways to generate flexible funding for whenever and wherever children need help.
-The UNICEF USA Bridge Fund is just one tactic UNICEF USA has innovated to meet that need.
+The UNICEF USA Impact Fund for Children (IF4C) is just one tactic UNICEF USA has innovated to meet that need.

-The benefit to children since UNICEF USA created the Bridge Fund in 2011 has been tremendous.
+The benefit to children since UNICEF USA began its impact fund 2011 has been tremendous.
 Yet, the source of these revolving funds — 3-year and 5-year loans that are secured by net worth grants to UNICEF USA — appears on the accounting ledger as debt.
-In some fiscal years, that has counted against UNICEF USA’s Charity Navigator rating, and UNICEF USA’s four-star rating has dropped to three.
+In some fiscal years, that has counted against UNICEF USA’s Charity Navigator charity rating, and UNICEF USA’s four-star rating has dropped to three.

 What remains constant is UNICEF USA’s sustained, full-fledged and cost-effective commitment to helping children survive and thrive.